parasdahal/deepnotes/about.md

 ---

- Hi,

-I am Paras Dahal, an Artificial Intelligence Engineer.
-I implement deep learning models and like to keep up with latest and greatest in AI research.
+Hello, I am Paras Dahal.
+I am a Machine Learning Researcher and I implement deep learning models and like to keep up with latest and greatest in AI research.

-You can contact me at parasdahal99@gmail.com or [@parasdahal](http://twitter.com/parasdahal)
+You can contact me at *parasdahal99 [at] gmail.com* or connect with me in [twitter](http://twitter.com/parasdahal)